spacescale/scoutd/README.md

 # scoutd

-`scoutd` is a tiny guest side init and workload launcher for Firecracker microVMs.
+`scoutd` is a tiny guest side init and workload launcher for Our microVMs.
 It runs as PID 1 inside the guest and exists for one reason: boot the workload cleanly, supervise it correctly, and shut the guest down deterministically.